Batteries

 $40

-The box for the 8AH battery is truly waterproof, and conveniently holds 8AH or smaller SLA (lead-acid) or LiFePO4 12v batteries.
-Or it can be supplied with no battery in case you want to supply your own battery.
+The small box is truly waterproof, and conveniently holds 8AH or smaller SLA (lead-acid) or LiFePO4 12v batteries.
+It is supplied without a battery.

 The maximum battery size that will fit in this box is 6-1/4″ x 4″ x 3-1/4″.
-If you intend to supply your own battery be sure to carefully check the dimensions.
+Be sure to carefully check the dimensions of the battery you intend to use.
+Contact me for assistance in choosing a battery, or a charger.

 The battery box comes with two outlets (one is switched, one is not), a lighted switch for the switched outlet, and mating connectors for the two outlets for you to use on your cables.